On the Job - Legislator & Rancher: A split identity, with each part contributing to the whole

 I don't want partners that I don't know anything about.

-I know these children, and they know me.
+I know these children and they know me.

-And when the day comes, which won't be too long down the road, um, that I need to kind of step aside and let them worry about making land payments and because they're all the right age.
+And when the day comes, which won't be too long down the road, that I need to kind of step aside and let them worry about making land payments because they're all the right age.

 They're all in their young 30s.